 Hairy Balding Women

-While this post has been focused on men (since I doubt there are many women in the world who have their backs covered with thick lengthy hair), it should be noted that a high proportion of balding women also complain of excess body hair (usually in areas other than the back).
-Many of these women suffer from a condition called polycystic ovary syndrome (PCOS) in which they have high levels of male hormones.
+It should be noted that a high proportion of balding women also complain of excess body hair.
+Usually in areas other than the back.
+Many of these women suffer from a condition called polycystic ovary syndrome (PCOS).
+This hormonal disorder causes women to have high levels of male hormones.
 Here is a good resource for such women.